Millennium (novel series): Larsson's unfinished material

 Larsson wrote an incomplete manuscript of another novel in the series before his sudden death in November 2004.
 His partner, Eva Gabrielsson, is in possession of the notebook computer with the manuscript, but does not own the rights to Larsson's work.
-In an attempt to protect Gabrielsson from the people he was investigating in real life.
-Larsson never married.
-He wrote a will but it was not witnessed, making it invalid according to Swedish law.
+In an attempt to protect Gabrielsson from the people he was investigating in real life, Larsson never married.
+He wrote a will, but it was not witnessed, making it invalid according to Swedish law.
 Thus, it is his family who have succession.
 Outlines or manuscripts for a fifth and sixth book also possibly exist.

 In 2010, Larsson's friend John-Henri Holmberg showed Associated Press emails he received from the author shortly before his death that supposedly described plans for another book in the series.
-In them Larsson wrote, "The plot is set 120 kilometres north of Sachs Harbour, at Banks Island in the month of September ...
+In them Larsson wrote, "The plot is set 120 kilometers north of Sachs Harbour, at Banks Island in the month of September ...
 According to the synopsis it should be 440 pages."

 Gabrielsson has described the manuscript in her possession as roughly 200 pages, having a working title of Guds hämnd (God's Revenge), being 30% complete and "Not worth publishing as is."
 In 2011 Gabrielsson said, "I once offered to finish it, but I have to have the legal rights to do so, and they didn't want to give me that, so I think we should all be happy that there are just three."
 Only months earlier, Larsson's former colleague Kurdo Baksi said he and the author's father were shown the manuscript by Gabrielsson shortly after Larsson's death and that "It is at 260 pages at the moment – about 70% complete."
 He described the manuscript as being the fifth in the series, set "between Ireland, Sweden and the US" and largely featuring Lisbeth Salander's twin sister Camilla.
 Baksi is also against having a ghost writer complete it, believing that they "would not respect Stieg Larsson's style."